The Office of Fair Trading’s Role in Real Estate

 “Normally it takes around four to six weeks to get a turnaround on an application because of things like the criminal history check, which has to go through the Queensland police,” she says.

 “It’s a very popular space for people to work in and the number of licence applications we’re getting at the OFT has really increased recently.
 We’re getting about 600 applications per month which is up from 400 per month back in 2019.

 “We’ve currently got almost 36,000 licensed professionals in the real estate industry here and in Queensland and nearly 7,600 licenced businesses and corporations.”

-To hear even more from Victoria Thomson about the role of the OFT, listen to the REIQ Property Brief by clicking here!
+To hear even more from Victoria Thomson about the role of the Office of Fair Trading, listen to the REIQ Property Brief by clicking here!

 For more information on the Office of Fair Trading, click here.